 For the previous entry in this series, click here.
 For the original Part IX, click here.

-In their essay "This New Prey: Eskimos in Europe in 1567, 1576, and 1577" (in Christian Feest, ed., Indians and Europe: An Interdisciplinary Collection of Essays [Nebraska, 1999], 61-140) William Sturtevant and David Beers Quinn provide some additional information on these involuntary travelers.
+In their essay "This New Prey: Eskimos in Europe in 1567, 1576, and 1577" (in Christian Feest, ed., Indians and Europe: An Interdisciplinary Collection of Essays [Nebraska, 1999], 61-140), William Sturtevant and David Quinn provide some additional information on these involuntary travelers.
 The Inuit who came to Europe in 1567 were a woman and her 7-year-old daughter, captured by French or Basque sailors in Labrador the previous year, and put on display in Antwerp and the Hague.
-A contemporary woodcut portrays the two captives wearing hooded sealskin parkas and shows the unidentified woman's facial tattoos; a German handbill claims that the Eskimos were "wild people and man-eaters" and expresses the hope that mother and daughter were both converted to Christianity (130-131).
+A contemporary woodcut portrays the two captives wearing hooded sealskin parkas and shows the unidentified woman's facial tattoos; a German handbill describes them as "wild people and man-eaters" and expresses the hope that mother and daughter were both converted to Christianity (130-131).
 Sturtevant and Quinn assert, however, that "they cannot have survived long and certainly never saw their homeland again" (68).

 For the next entry in this series, click here.